cppservergit/apiserver2/readme.md

 ### **Run the server**

 The server is configured via environment variables.
-Use the provided `run ` bash script:
+Use the provided `run.sh` bash script:

 ```
-chmod +x run.sh
+chmod +x run
 ./run.sh
 ```